Chouffy/home_assistant_tgtg/README.md

 Maybe one day:

-* Retrieve all favorites instead of a manual list of item_id
+* Retrieve all favorites instead of a manual list of item_id, but this would mean using your "true" TGTG account ...
-  * But this would mean using your "true" TGTG account which could be blocked due to non authorized API access ...
+* Parse additional availables informations from the `tgtg` API to Home-Assistant Attributes